 2021 marks ten years of successful industry collaboration by the Water Skills Partnership to address critical skills needs facing the urban water industry in Queensland.
-At the time of writing, the Partnership has been shortlisted for the Queensland Training Premier’s Industry Collaboration 2021 Award.
-The winner will not be known until September, but the nomination is well deserved recognition of the efforts of many industry representatives who have worked together to deliver initiatives to support Queensland water industry skilling and workforce development.
+In October 2021, the Partnership was awarded the Queensland Premier’s Industry Collaboration Training Award in recognition of the successful collaboration by water industry professionals to deliver initiatives to support Queensland water industry skilling and workforce development.

 The Partnership performs a number of functions in this role including securing skills and training funding for industry, producing reports and workforce planning documentation, coordinating industry wide skills/workforce development projects, piloting training initiatives, information sharing and collaboration opportunities and representation for Queensland on numerous national industry skills committees.

 The Partnership was created in 2011 as a new industry-led initiative to address critical skills needs facing the urban water industry in Queensland.
 It extends the work undertaken through the Water Skills Formation Strategy (SFS) which commenced in late 2009 supported by the Department of Education and Training and hosted by qldwater.